Exclusive-Amazon CEO sees AI doubling prior AWS sales projections to $600 billion by 2036

 Amazon held one of its regular all hands meetings on Tuesday to provide employees updates on businesses ranging from drone deliveries to advertising sales to Amazon Fresh groceries.

 AWS in 2025 booked $128.7 billion in sales, up 19 per cent from 2024.
 Jassy’s projection suggests an average growth rate of nearly 17 per cent every year for the next decade.
-He did not elaborate on how those sales might be distributed and Amazon did not immediately respond to a request for comment.
+He did not elaborate on how those sales might be distributed and an Amazon spokesperson declined to comment beyond Jassy's comments.

+Wall Street balked at Amazon's planned commitment of $200 billion in capital expenditures this year, primarily for AI development and infrastructure, sending shares down sharply.
+During a question and answer session Tuesday, Jassy read the query which said the expenditures "received a lot of attention" and began by saying "that's one way of putting it."

+AI "gives you this very unusual opportunity to build this very large business, and we have very clear and significant demand signals," he said, according to the comments reviewed by Reuters.
+"We're not just spending the $200 billion of capex because we're hoping AI is going to be big."